ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 Forms of Pomegranate Compared

-Pomegranate (Punica granatum) Fruit Extract (30% Punicalagins) Preferred (T1 Preferred) has a bioavailability rating of good (S2).
-Typical dose range: not yet documented in our database.
+Pomegranate (Punica granatum) Fruit Extract (30% Punicalagins) Preferred (Preferred Form) has a bioavailability rating of good absorption.

 What the Research Shows